-I have been reading a lot of books on the history of the Celtics.
-In all of them, one thing has stood out to me.
+In reading all of the tributes and memories of Red this morning, one thing has stood out to me.
 Red's approach to the game was "Keep it simple."

-Red's philosophy was to keep it simple and make sure that players knew their roles.
+4 days away from the first game and Doc is instituting 3 new defensive schemes that he hadn't brought out during the preseason games.
+It makes me wonder if Doc isn't making this too hard.
+Do we have too many plays and too many defensive schemes?
+Red's philosophy was to keep it simple and make sure that players know their roles.
 Maybe this is what made his teams so great.
-Red's players didn't have to deal with multiple offensive and defensive sets and knew exactly what their roles were.
-They could just go out and play ball and that is what they did, championship after championship.
-Red would tell his players "Just do what you do best."
+Red's players didn't have to deal with multiple offensive and defensive sets and knew exactly what their role was.
+They could just go out and play ball.

-The one thing that always surprised me was how he could get players off another team and they would perform better for the Celtics than they did for their previous team.
-He had a talent for this and he did it year after year.
+The one thing that always surprised me was how he could get players off another team and they would perform better for the Celtics than they did their previous team.
+So he had a talent that I think no one’s ever seen before.
+And he did it year after year.”

-The Celtics now have 3 All Star players (and possibly 4 if Reggie joins the team).
+The Celtics have dedicated this season to Red and anything less than a playoff appearance would be a travesty when it is dedicated to the best basketball mind that ever was.
 Maybe this season, Doc should take a page from Red's playbook.
 Keep it simple.
-Instead of instituting 3 new defensive schemes 4 days before the first game as he did last season, maybe he should just give the players their roles, and set a rotation.
+Instead of instituting 3 new defensive schemes 4 days before the first game, teach the players their roles.
+Set a rotation.
 Teach them one or two offensive sets and let them just play ball instead of having to remember a multitude of different offensive and defensive sets.
-"Just do what you do best."
-For Perk, that would be to play inside and for Rajon it would be to run.
-I believe that if Doc does this, he can get the most out of this team.
-In the past I believe that our young players were bogged down with learning all the plays and defensive sets that Doc was trying to institute.
-If Doc tries to make things too complicated again, even this veteran team may have trouble meshing.
+I believe that if Doc does this, he can get the most out of our young players.
+Most have proved that they can play basketball, but are bogged down learning all of Doc's sets.

-Red's philosophy was to keep it simple and his teams were always successful with this approach, whether it was a young team or a veteran team.
-This season, keeping it simple and giving each player a role might be the best thing Doc could do.
-Doc needs to go back to basics and borrow a page from Red's playbook and just keep it simple.
+Red's philosophy was to keep it simple.
+As we dedicate this season to him, it would benefit Doc a great deal to go back to basics and borrow a page from Red's playbook and just keep it simple.